Dreamcatcher (Once Upon a Time): In Storybrooke

 Later on that day, Henry met up with Violet to ask her out to the dance, but she tells Henry that her horse Nico was missing, so he went to Emma for help, believing the mother he loved was still inside her.
 He asked her to help him find Nico.
 The two later found Nico at the pumpkin patch, where the owner warned Emma to stay away.
 Unbeknownst to Emma, Henry used the missing horse search to allow Regina, Hook, Robin, and Belle sneak into Emma's home to find out what she kept in the basement.
 When Regina discovers that Emma placed a protection spell on it, she used Henry's scarf to act as a counter spell, and discover Excalibur and the dagger together on the stone.

 When Hook tries to pull it, Regina stops him as it might be booby-trapped.
 Belle also discovers the rope indicating that Gold was in the room, but when Regina gets a text that Emma was returning, everyone makes their exit.
 As they do, Hook spots a box and a dreamcatcher on the table.
 Regina believes that is where Emma stored everyone's memories.
 They later catch up with Arthur to tell about the dagger and Excalibur in Emma's possession, Arthur tells them that if Emma merges the two together it could either snuff out light or dark magic, leading Mary Margaret to believe that Emma might be trying to eliminate the light magic.

 Finally, Henry arrives with Nico and brings it to Violet, with Sir Morgan thanking Henry for being a noble and heroic person.
 Unfortunately, Regina and Robin decided to look into the dreamcatcher, and discover what they see is Violet's memories: It turns out Violet discovered a note from Henry for their date, but Emma materialized and made Violet keep a secret by taking her heart as part of her plan to free Merlin by convincing her to break Henry's heart, which leads to his tear being used.
-Henry sees this and is devastated by Emma's betrayal and he is not alone; When Emma learns of what happened, Regina explained how she can betray Henry like that by choosing darkness over her son.
-Regina then warns Emma to stay away from Henry, who has also turned on Emma by closing the blinds on her before she disappears into the darkness.
+Henry sees this and is devastated by Emma's betrayal, and he is not alone; When Emma learns of what happened, Regina explained how she can betray Henry like that by choosing darkness over her son.
+Regina then points out how Emma is no different from Cora for what she did to Daniel and warns Emma to stay away from Henry, who has also turned on Emma by closing the blinds on her before she disappears into the darkness.